LovesTha/LovesTha.github.io/_posts/2015-07-21-rumblings.markdown

 wearing their pants badly at tournaments and shaming someone for a crime they have served their time for.

-Personally I think that as a Christian I'm to love everyone.
-Throwing people out of all future events because of a criminal past isn't showing love to them.
+Personally I believe that as a Christian I'm to love everyone.
+Throwing people out of all future events because of a criminal past isn't showing them love.
 But rightly everyone should bring up the question of the safety of every other player, spectator and worker at these events.
 That is a valid point, and if people were known for responding sensibly to fearful things, that causes me to be happy that people bring up his conviction and educate people about what he has shown he was capable of doing.

-*deleted paragraph I talk about in [Footnote 1](#fn1)*
+*Deleted paragraph I talk about in [Footnote 1](#fn1)*

 In light of there not being anything we should do differently around a rapist compared to everyone else, I can't think of a good reason for the public to be reminded of anyone's crimes.

-## Wizards' Lawyers
+## Wizards of the Coast's Lawyers

 This is the group that I suspect ultimately are winning this *thing*.
 The risk of losing a law suit over having banned a player for no reason (not that this is no reason, I'm just taking the extreme position) is a much smaller risk than a law suit arising from having a convicted felon committing a similar offence at a Magic event.
+Their legal documents about participation in events clearly state that they can refuse entry for any reason.
+This is a very common clause to find, I presume because it grants them a great legal position.
+Also the damages would be quiet small, they would have only barred someone from a hobby.

+The damage and culpability in the other case are much much greater.

 That is sufficient reason without needing to look at factors of negative publicity this *thing* is generating or any other factors weighing into the